What is Trochanteric Bursitis?

 Trochanteric bursitis is inflammation of the trochanteric bursa.
-The trochanteric bursa sits on the side of the hip working as a lubricant for the movement of the muscles of the hip joint.
+The trochanteric bursa sits on the side of the hip working – helping as a lubricant for the movement of the muscles of the hip joint.
 Occasionally, the bursa can become inflamed for no obvious reason.
-However it is commonly seen in patients with rheumatoid arthritis, hip joint disorders, a tight iliotobial band or who have suffered an injury.
+It is commonly seen in patients with rheumatoid arthritis, hip joint disorders, a tight iliotobial band or who have suffered an injury.
 It is increasingly common with advancing age.

 What is the treatment for Trochanteric Bursitis?